Hereloss/CV/README.md

 ## But what do I like to do that's not work OR coding?

-I play a number of instruments, including Piano, Guitar and Double Bass, enjoy traveling, exploring new cities and also long walks
+I play a number of instruments, including Piano, Guitar and Double Bass, enjoy traveling, exploring new cities and also long walks.
+I also love to go out and experience lots of new things, such as new food places, new experiences just in general or anything cool that's around really!